luyadev/luya/docs/guide/concept-elements.md

 # Automatic styleguide from elements

 LUYA provides a styleguide module which renders all the available elements with example content, so you can share all the elements with other designer to discuss and test changes based on elements instead on a finished web page.
-This gives you the ability to make more specific changes and test them propperly before the final implementation.
+This gives you the ability to make more specific changes and test them properly before the final implementation.

 First adding the LUYA styleguide module to your Composer json: